giacobe/PolyLinux4/readme.md

 images directory
 ----------------
-host your bzImage and rootfs.cpio.gz files here
+host your bzImage and rootfs.cpio.gz files here.
+This repo has a very simple "empty" buildroot OS in its bzImage and rootfs.cpio.gz.
+Replace these two files with your own.

 js/vm-init.js
 -------------